Samsung Galaxy Note 8 Poised For September Debut, May Cost $900

 The source also mentioned that the upcoming phablet will be Samsung’s most expensive handset till date.
 In Europe, the Galaxy Note 8 is expected to bear a €999 price tag.
 This likely means that the device should be available for roughly $900 in the United States, since the pricing in Europe is always higher because of the Value Added Tax or VAT.

-Even so, the Galaxy Note 8 will still be costlier than Galaxy S8 and Galaxy S8+, which are the most expensive phones from Samsung till date.
+Even so, the Galaxy Note 8 will still be costlier than Galaxy S8 and Galaxy S8+, which are the most expensive phones from Samsung to date.

 Galaxy Note 8: Rumored Specs And Feature